TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 It's important to make a distinction here: this is a _lifestyle_, not a _diet_.
 Diets, especially crash diets, rarely ever work.
 They don't work because the basic principle around them is _deprivation_, which eventually leads to _binging_ and a bunch of other problems.
 The result?
 You often put the weight right back on after you lose it.

 This is different: keto and intermittent fasting are things I _enjoy_.
-There are [multiple benefits of keto](https://pubmed.ncbi.nlm.nih.gov/35036220/) in the science.
+There are [multiple benefits to keto](https://pubmed.ncbi.nlm.nih.gov/35036220/) in the science.
 Some that I experience are:

 - Reduced brain fog, increased focus.
 - Consistent energy levels, no sugar crashes.